When One Dream Dies, Another One Is Born

 Now, for the rest of the story.

 Desires of the heart are the fuel of life.
 Godly desires keep us going and get us out of bed each morning.
-It may initially take one form to us when we have a dream, but God may transform that desire into something completely different.
+It may initially take one form when we have a dream, but God may transform that desire into something completely different.
 He has a way of fulfilling our desires in the most unpredictable ways.
 Let me explain.

 The desire locked deep down in my soul as a young man was to become one of the world's best runners and make the Olympic team.
-My goal of making the Olympic team was a quiet focus for me for nearly two decades.
+My goal of making the Olympic team was a quiet focus for nearly two decades.

 Something inside of me would not let my dream die.
 I kept holding on to my goal until one day, in the spring in my mid-twenties, I knew my dream was over, or so I thought.